Connect with others who understand.

 It’s hard not to be stressed out when you’re managing open wounds.
 But stress can make HS symptoms worse.
 “I just can’t seem to completely heal,” one myHSteam member said.
 “I get so close, then my anxieties kick in, and I’m back to the same lesions recurring!”

-To curb stress with HS, consider practicing mindfulness.
-Mindfulness includes deep breathing exercises, meditation, or other activities to help you relax.
 Connecting with other people who are living with HS may also help cut stress in your life.
 Hearing that you’re not alone and getting tips from others with the same diagnosis can provide comfort.

 People living with HS may have trouble sleeping well.
 This can be due to itching, having pain, or needing to change positions to avoid disturbing wounds.
+To improve your sleep:

 In many cases, you may be able to heal your HS lesions at home with over-the-counter solutions and a regular skin care routine.
 But sometimes, you’ll need medical advice before you can heal.

-It’s important to get medical attention for chronic wounds that won’t heal or for those that become swollen, warm, or discolored, which may indicate infection.
-Your doctor may need to prescribe antibiotics or specialized wound care supplies.
-They can also decide whether your HS treatment plan may need to be adjusted to prevent future flares.
+It’s important to get medical attention for chronic (long-term) wounds that won’t heal or for those that become swollen, warm, or discolored, which may indicate infection.
+Your doctor may need to prescribe antibiotics or specialized wound care supplies to help deal with infection.

 If you have a fever that spikes or you see an infection that’s spreading away from the wound, you may need to go to the hospital.
 Check with your doctor at the first signs of infection, and if you can’t reach them, go to urgent care or the emergency room.